http://kellythekitchenkop.com/2013/03/vaccine-rights-lawyer-speaks-out-on-the-extensive-corruption.html

 1. How did you get involved in vaccine rights and what got you passionate about the topic?

 >>>When my first child was born, a friend said another friend’s child had been permanently disabled by a vaccine, so I might want to look into it before vaccinating my own child.
 I was stunned–had never heard of that.
 I began researching and never looked back.
 I was moved to go to law school, after being out of school 17 years, by this issue.
-I’m now the only attorney in the U.S. whose practice is focused on vaccine rights issues–exemptions, waivers, and legislative activism.
+I’m now the only attorney in the U.S. whose practice is focused on vaccine rights issues–exemptions, waivers, and legislative activism.2.
+What are some of the more memorable cases you’ve worked on?

 >>>I work with clients and attorneys around the U.S. in a consulting practice that involves over a dozen different vaccine exemption and waiver contexts–schools (public, private, military, college, college healthcare that require clinical work in local hospitals), military (members, families, civilian contractors), immigration (includes foreign adoptions), employment (concerns fed civil rights law–most state exemption laws apply only to students), vaccine custody disputes (where parents separate or divorce and disagree about vaxing the kids), foreign travel–each of these areas concern or involve different law, and laws vary from state to state with state law exemption and waiver matters.
 Most of my clients are successful, and that’s most memorable, of course.